The Best Optometry EMR Software and Buyer's Guide 2024

 EMR/EHR Software Demand

-It’s expected that between 2023 and 2030, the Electronic Medical Records software industry will experience big changes and growth – with estimations that the market size will grow from $31.22B to $40.05B in 2028.
-The market for cloud-based EHR software is also expected to grow greatly, due to its low installation costs, ease of maintenance, and easy accessibility.
+It’s expected that between 2023 and 2030, the Electronic Medical Records (EMR) software industry will experience big changes and growth – with estimations that the market size will grow from $31.22B to $40.05B in 2028.
+The market for cloud-based EMR software is also expected to grow greatly, due to its low installation costs, ease of maintenance, and easy accessibility.
 The EMR system market in North America is expected to continue growing, as well as in emerging economies in Asia-Pacific, as they continue to undergo increased industrialization and urbanization.

 Accessibility